 BRIEF BIO

-I’m currently working and teaching as a doctoral researcher at Michigan State University (MSU) and a member of MSU’s Indigenous Graduate Student Group (IGSC) and the MSU Chapter of The Society for Advancing Chicanos/Hispanics and Native Americans in Science (SACNAS).
-When not writing or crunching numbers in R, you can find me visiting the rivers or hiking and, on rare occasion, adding to my blog.
+I’m currently working and teaching as a doctoral researcher at Michigan State University (MSU).
+In addition to these roles, I am member of MSU’s Indigenous Graduate Student Collective (IGSC) and the MSU Chapter of The Society for Advancing Chicanos/Hispanics and Native Americans in Science (SACNAS).

-Want to learn more?
+Want to chat?
 Email me @ dejesu16@msu.edu.